 # Watt Meter

-> Read power consumption from watt meter
+> Read power, current, and voltage from a watt meter

 ## Syntax